julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Use feature toggles to architecture your app in an extensible way.

-### Real life example of the disastrous consequences of the keep it simple stupid principle

-The Therac-25, a radiation therapy machine used in the 1980s for cancer treatment, was involved in at least six accidents between 1985 and 1987, in which patients were given massive overdoses of radiation.
-Three of these accidents resulted in the death of the patient, and the other three caused serious injury.

-Due to a focus on simplicity and reusing software from a previous model, it had a software flaw that caused severe radiation overdoses in several patients.

-The engineers adopted a "keep it simple" approach and reused software components from an earlier version of the machine.

-This decision overlooked potential issues arising from the different operational modes of the new machine.

-As a result, a race condition occurred in the software.
-When operators quickly input commands, the machine could deliver radiation doses that were orders of magnitude higher than prescribed.

-The Therac-25 accidents are a prime example of the dangers of oversimplification.
-The engineers focused on reusing existing software components to save time and effort, but this led to a critical flaw in the system.

 ### For example

 Let's say we're making a messaging app.